Nice to meet you.

 This list is based on G2 reviews from 2025.
 We'll keep updating it to reflect the latest and best alternatives.
 Some reviews may have been edited for clarity.

-1. Affinity Designer: Best for affordability and fast design speed
+1. Affinity Designer: Best Adobe Illustrator alternative for fast design speed

 Affinity Designer works on Mac, Windows, and iPad.
 Its cleaner and more modern UI is user-friendly for newcomers and more intuitive for those just starting out.
 I personally feel that Affinity Designer is optimized for speed.